 |1U low estimate||2U best estimate||3U high estimate|

 |Net to Vintage||1.6||5.7||19.0|

-1. Net to Vintage is the total of 42.5% of the prospective resources in PRL 211 and 50% of the prospective resources in ATP 2021.
-Volumetrics estimated by Vintage.
-The estimate quantities of petroleum that may potentially be recovered by the application of a future development project(s) relate to undiscovered accumulations.
-These estimates have both an associated risk of discovery and a risk of development.
-These prospective resources were first reported to the ASX on 22 November 2019.
-Further exploration, appraisal and evaluation is required to determine the existence of a significant quantity of potentially moveable hydrocarbons.
-The resources have been classified and estimated in accordance with the Petroleum Resource Management System (PRMS).
-The prospective resources have been estimated based on the interpretation of 3D seismic integrated with offset well data.
+1. Net to Vintage is the total of 42.5% of the prospective resources in PRL 211 2.
+The estimated quantities of petroleum that may potentially be recovered by the application of a future development project(s) relate to undiscovered accumulations.
+3. These estimates have both an associated risk of discovery and a risk of development.
+4. These prospective resources are estimated as of 14 October 2019 and first reported to the ASX on 22 November 2019.
+5. Further exploration, appraisal and evaluation is required to determine the existence of a significant quantity of potentially moveable hydrocarbons.
+6. The resources have been classified and estimated in accordance with the Petroleum Resource Management System (PRMS).
+7. The prospective resources have been estimated based on the interpretation of 3D seismic integrated with offset well data.
 Probabilistic methods have been used to estimate the prospective resource in individual reservoirs and the reservoirs have been summed arithmetically.
-Vintage is not aware of any new data or information that materially affects the estimate above and that all material assumptions and technical parameters continue to apply and have not materially changed.
-Resource estimates are net of shrinkage.
+8. Vintage is not aware of any new data or information that materially affects the estimate above and that all material assumptions and technical parameters continue to apply and have not materially changed.
+9. It is expected that the prospect will be drilled in the second half of FY21, following seismic reprocessing and mapping that confirmed the optimal well location.
+This reprocessing work did not change the volumetrics.
+10. Resource estimates are net of shrinkage.